 The markets we serve are highly competitive.
 The principal methods of competition in the retail business are fashion, assortment, pricing and presentation.
 We believe we have a competitive advantage in our offering of fashionable brands at everyday low prices.
 We compete against a diverse group of retailers, including national off-price retailers, mass merchants, smaller specialty retailers and dollar stores.
-The off-price retail companies with which we compete include TJX Companies, Inc. ("TJX Companies"), Ross Stores, Inc. ("Ross Stores"), The Cato Corporation ("Cato"), and Burlington Coat Factory Warehouse Corp. ("Burlington Coat Factory").
-In particular, TJX Companies' "A.J.
-Wright" stores, Ross Stores' "dd's DISCOUNTS" stores, and Cato's "It's Fashion Metro" stores target lower to moderate income consumers.
+The off-price retail companies with which we compete include TJX Companies, Inc. ("TJX Companies"), Burlington Coat Factory Warehouse Corp. ("Burlington Coat Factory") and Ross Stores, Inc. ("Ross Stores").
+In particular, TJX Companies' A.J.
+Wright stores target moderate income consumers and Ross Stores has a similar concept targeting lower income consumers, called dd's DISCOUNTS.
 We believe our strategy of appealing to African-American consumers and offering urban apparel products allows us to compete successfully with these retailers.
 We also believe we offer a more inviting store format than the off-price retailers, including our use of carpeted floors and more prominently displayed brands.
-We also compete with a group of smaller specialty retailers that only sell women's products, such as Rainbow, Dots, Fashion Cents, It's Fashion! and Simply Fashions.
-Our mass merchant competitors include Wal-Mart, Target and Kmart.
+We also compete with a group of smaller specialty retailers that only sell women's products, such as Rainbow, Dots, Fashion Cents, It's Fashions! and Simply Fashions.
+Our mass merchant competitors include Wal-Mart and Kmart.
 These chains do not focus on fashion apparel and, within their apparel offering, lack the urban focus that we believe differentiates our offering and appeals to our core customers.
 Similarly, while some of the dollar store chains offer apparel, they typically offer a more limited selection focused on basic apparel needs.
 As a result, we believe there is significant demand for a value retailer that addresses the market of low- to moderate-income consumers generally and, particularly, African-American and other minority consumers who seek value-priced, urban fashion apparel and accessories.
 See Item 1A.
 Risk Factors in this Report for additional information.